aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Added DataLabels.ShowCellRange Property**
-The getter/setter for the property ShowCellRange have been added to the DataLabels class in order to mimic the Excel's functionality of formatting Chart's Data Labels at run-time.
+The getter/setter for the property **ShowCellRange** has been added to the `DataLabels` class in order to mimic Excel's functionality of formatting a chart's data labels at run‑time.
 Please note, Excel provides this feature through the following steps.

-1. Select Data Labels of the Series and right click to open the pop up menu.
+1. Select Data Labels of the series and right‑click to open the pop‑up menu.
-1. Click the **Format Data Labels...** and it will show **Label Options**.
+2. Click **Format Data Labels…** and it will show **Label Options**.
-1. Check or un-check the check box **Label Contains - Value From Cells**.
+3. Check or un‑check the check box **Label Contains – Value From Cells**.

-The sample code below accesses the Data Labels of the Chart Series and then set DataLabels.setShowCellRange() method to true to mimic the Excel's feature of **Label Contains - Value From Cells**.
+The sample code below accesses the data labels of the chart series and then sets the `DataLabels.setShowCellRange()` method to `true` to mimic Excel's **Label Contains – Value From Cells** feature.

 **Java**

 {{< highlight csharp >}}
  //Create workbook from the source spreadsheet containing an existing chart

 Workbook workbook = new Workbook("sample.xlsx");